igstan/igstan.ro/posts/2011-06-28-on-life-and-evolution.md

 can sense some stuff by means of this experiment.
 Here's a little analogy for this.

-I find it pretty hard to imagine a world with four dimensions, but I can attempt to understand this if I imagine how two 1-dimensional world intersect themselves to form a point.
+I find it pretty hard to imagine a world with four dimensions, but I can attempt to understand this if I imagine how two 1-dimensional worlds intersect themselves to form a point.
 Then, two 2-dimensional worlds intersect themselves and form a 1-dimensional world, a line.
 Finally, two 3-dimensional worlds intersect themselves to form a 2-dimensional world, a plane.
-However, not that for each intersection you actually need a superior dimension.
-To intersect two 2-dimensional world, that forms a 1-dimensional world you need a 3-dimensional world, otherwise the intersection of two planes would be the same plane.
+However, note that for each intersection you actually need a superior dimension.
+To intersect two 2-dimensional worlds, that forms a 1-dimensional world, you need a 3-dimensional world, otherwise the intersection of two planes would be the same plane.

 Maybe, trying to create this world inside our world will actually help us understand